samuellawrentz/rc-json-editor/README.md

 You may think, why waste time on a component, while you can put `content-editable="true"` on a `code` tag and allow your users to edit their JSON themselves.
 But the catch here is, not everyone knows the syntax of a JSON.
 This tool could help in that case.

 ### This is not the "Perfect" component
 It is just a start, issues and PRs are welcome if you find this component helping your needs.
+Find the (Demo Storybook)[https://samuellawrentz.github.io/react-json-editor/?path=/story/introduction--page]

 ## The How?
 This component purely works on a custom Datatype called `JsonArray` which extends the `Array` class.
 So you know, it is an array of sorts, with some additional custom components.